 Costa Blanca literally means “White Coast”.

-The Costa Blanca is over 200 kilometres (120 mi) of Mediterranean coastline in the Alicante province, on the southeastern coast of Spain.
-It extends from the town of Dénia to the north, beyond which lies the Costa del Azahar to just above Cartagena in the south, beyond which lies the Costa Cálida.
-Costa Blanca is a popular destination for European tourists.
-The hot, dry climate, brilliant light and miles of fine, sandy beaches and temperate water make the ‘White Coast’ one of Spain’s liveliest tourist zones.
-Hidden along the Costa Blanca there are still unspoilt sandy beaches, hidden coves, cliffs and headlands to be found.
-A local train service, El Trenet, that runs between Alicante and Dénia, helps give access to quieter spots.
+The Costa Blanca is a 200-kilometer (120-mile) stretch of Mediterranean coastline in Spain’s Alicante province, on the country’s southeast coast.
+It spans from Dénia in the north, where the Costa del Azahar begins, to just above Cartagena in the south, where the Costa Cálida begins.
+The Costa Blanca is a popular tourist destination in Europe.
+The ‘White Coast’ is one of Spain’s liveliest tourist zones, thanks to its sunny, dry climate, brilliant light, and miles of fine, sandy beaches and temperate water.
+Unspoilt sandy beaches, hidden coves, cliffs, and headlands can still be found along the Costa Blanca.
+El Trenet is a local train service that operates between Alicante and Valencia.

 The Costa Blanca – Weather

-The Costa Blanca enjoys a healthy micro-climate and fantastic weather all year round.
-The northern Costa Blanca is more mountainous than the southern areas.
-As a result, the north tends to be much cooler in winter.
+The Costa Blanca has a pleasant microclimate and pleasant weather throughout the year.
+Northern Costa Blanca has more mountains than southern Costa Blanca.
+As a result, the north is much colder in the winter.

 Costa Blanca Beaches and Golf